 Ensure affordable housing

 The COVID-19 pandemic has dramatically amplified the need for affordable housing in our communities.
-As many families in Pierce County are navigating the difficulties of job loss or housing insecurity as a result of the pandemic, it is imperative now more than ever that we ensure that there is adequate affordable housing in our county.
+As many families in Tacoma are navigating the difficulties of job loss or housing insecurity as a result of the pandemic, it is imperative now more than ever that we ensure that there is adequate affordable housing in Tacoma.

 Combat the homelessness crisis

-With a lack of affordable housing in Pierce County, it comes as no surprise that we as a community are facing a homelessness crisis.
+With a lack of affordable housing in Tacoma, it comes as no surprise that we as a community are facing a homelessness crisis.
 In a part of the country that is so innovative and dedicated to serving our community, it is unacceptable that so many of our community members are experiencing homelessness.
 In addition to the crucial work to ensure affordable housing (as mentioned above), Sarah is dedicated to investing in other creative housing solutions for these community members including transitional housing, co-housing where people have shared living areas and private areas, and rezoning single-family zoned areas to create more housing for all members of our community.
 These solutions are not only affordable, pragmatic, and gradual, they are essential for ensuring the safety and health of our communities.

 Connecting our community members with the resources they need is a crucial step in helping our neighbors who are experiencing homelessness get back on their feet.
 In the homeless community, there are always underlying reasons people are unable to successfully navigate many societal norms like housing themselves, having a job, and taking care of their essential needs.
 Helping people address mental health challenges also helps the community at large by making neighborhoods more livable and reducing the unhealthy byproducts of homelessness.